 If it’s too tight, you’ll feel this in your thighs when you sit down.
 If it’s too loose, you’ll notice extra fabric around your thighs and seat.

-If the pants are getting X-shaped wrinkles in the front, there is not enough room in the seat.
+If the pants are getting X-shaped wrinkles in the front, there's not enough room in the seat.
 If there are pleats in the front of the pants, pay attention to whether the pleats gap or not.
-If they gap, then your pants do not have enough space in the seat, and you may need a different style or cut.
+If they gap, then your pants don't have enough space in the seat, and you may need a different style or cut.

 By paying attention if wear wrinkles are developing on your pants, you can find out what areas of the fit need to be adjusted.
 If you aren’t sure what the wrinkles’ cause is, try to consult a tailor.

-The cut of the pants will decide if the pants will flatter your waist, thighs, and calves, or not.
+The cut of the pants will decide if they will flatter your waist, thighs, and calves, or not.
 If the cut is too tight, they’ll stick around the knees, or your ankles will be showing.
 If the cut is too big, the fabric will bag or fold in awkward places or cause you to appear out of proportion.

-Figuring out what types of cuts best suit your body can be relatively complicated at first, but you’ll find in time that certain cuts fit and flatter your body better than others.
-Keep track of what you like best so that you can continue to choose correctly sized pants that you’ll want to wear.
+Figuring out what types of cuts best suit your body can be relatively complicated at first, but after a while, you’ll find that certain cuts fit and flatter your body better than others.
+Keep track of the features you like best so that you can continue to choose correctly sized pants that you'll want to wear.

-The pants’ length in terms of inseam doesn’t matter as much as other characteristics because you can always have your pants hemmed.
-As long as the pants are not too short, don’t worry too much about this aspect until you find a good fit in all the other respects.
-As with many things about a great pair of dress pants, it’s often useful to have minor custom alteration tailoring done to help the pants fit your body as perfectly as possible!
+The pants' length in terms of inseam doesn’t matter as much as other characteristics because you can always have your pants hemmed.
+As long as the pants are not too short, don't worry too much about this aspect until you find a good fit in all the other respects.
+As with many things about a great pair of dress pants, it’s often useful to have minor custom alteration tailoring done to help them fit your body as perfectly as possible!

 The Final Checklist